Salt & Wind Travel

 Boiled Peanuts

-You might have only had boiled peanuts in the deep South, but they’re a traditional pūpū (aka appetizer) in Hawai’i.
-Brought to Hawai’i by Chinese immigrants, the boiled peanuts here are usually made with generous star anise.
+You might have only had boiled peanuts in the Deep South, but they’re a traditional pūpū (aka appetizer) in Hawai’i.
+Brought to Hawai’i by Chinese immigrants, the boiled peanuts here are typically made with generous amounts of star anise.

 We often stop by local spots like Fort Ruger Market on O’ahu to get boiled peanuts and some poke before going to friends’ houses, but we also like to make our own boiled peanuts when we’re up for it!